cunnie/writings/i_am_become_forever.md

 The sky, which was clear but a few minutes ago, was beginning to mass thunderheads.
 This could get ugly.
-He remembered the Jack London story, "To Build a Fire", about a man who froze to death in the Alaska Wilderness because he had been careless.
+He remembered the Jack London story, "To Build a Fire", about a man who froze to death in the Alaskan Wilderness because he had been careless.
 Max wasn't careless.
 Max was very careful — it was wired into his DNA.